Bible translations into Tibetan

-Dialectal Variation and Register
+Dialectal and register variation

-Recent research has shown there are approximately 50 Tibetan languages and over 200 varieties of Tibetan.
+Recent research has shown there are approximately 50 Tibetan languages which branch into more than 200 varieties.

-The complex task of translating the Scriptures into the different varieties of Tibetan is made more difficult by the need to choose between different linguistic registers.
+The complex task of translating the scriptures into the different varieties of Tibetan is made more difficult by the need to choose between different linguistic registers.
 These are: the high literary register (the language used for the Tibetan Buddhist scriptures, also known as ཆོས་སྐད chos skad); the mid literary register (a mixture of high literary and some known common spoken and non-spoken words); and one of many varieties of the low register (the vernacular/spoken language), which are specific to particular regions.

 There are advantages and disadvantages of translating into each different register.
 A translation into one of the varieties of the low register will be easily understood in one specific region but its geographical reach will be limited, and it will be seen as less prestigious than the high and mid registers.
 Mid Literary is more difficult to understand than the spoken language but has a wider geographical reach.
 The high literary register can reach even further geographically but it requires people first to learn a literary language in order to understand what is written in it.

-History of translations into Mid and High Literary registers
+History

 The Moravian missionary H. A. Jäschke (1817–1883) spent three months in Ladakh in 1857, and subsequently worked in Keylong (Lahul) until 1868.
 He studied the spoken languages of the region.
 However, he decided to translate the New Testament into Classical Tibetan, drawing on the assistance and advice of speakers and scholars of different forms of Tibetan in both the Western Himalayan region and Darjeeling.
 He hoped that his choice of language would ensure that the written text would be widely understood across Tibet and the Himalayan border regions.

 Jäschke's successor F. A. Redslob (1838–1891) completed the translation of the New Testament in 1885.
 Between 1898 and 1902, a committee chaired by another Moravian missionary A. W. Heyde (1825–1907) prepared a revised version of the Tibetan New Testament under the sponsorship of the British and Foreign Bible Society.
 Later, Dr A. H. Francke (1870–1930) and his Ladakhi colleague Yoseb Gergan (1878–1946) translated the Old Testament into Classical Tibetan.
 The draft translation of the Old Testament was completed by 1935, but the full Tibetan Bible was not published until 1948.